hypergagatron/sweep/README.md

 In addition, for passing data, seald class DataSource is defined, which signals the current state of data retrieval process.
 Both of Success and Failure subclasses can carry data - this way, in the case of remote fetching failure, we can return cached data in addition to error.

+## UI
+The app takes advantage of simple theming setup in JetpackCompose, endorcing dark theme with bright colors, custom font and custom animation made in Compose to convey the Radar-inspired imagery to the user.

 ## For future improvement
 Error parsing and handling: Instead of passing hardcoded string for general errors, specific parsing